 What is Bluetooth?

-Bluetooth is a wireless connection standard intended to connect disparate devices and transfer data over short distances.
-It is fittingly named after 10th-century king Harald Bluetooth, who united Denmark’s tribes into a single kingdom.
+Bluetooth is a wireless connection standard that allows for the exchange of data over short distances.
+It’s named after the 10th-century Danish king Harald Bluetooth, who united Denmark’s tribes into a single kingdom.

-Bluetooth was invented by Ericsson in 1994, but it wasn’t until 1998 that the Bluetooth Special Interest Group (Bluetooth SIG) was established by Ericsson, IBM, Intel, Toshiba and Nokia, and 1999 when it was initially standardised.
+The actual technology was brought into being at Ericsson in the early nineties, but it wasn’t until 1998 that the Bluetooth Special Interest Group (Bluetooth SIG) was established by Ericsson, IBM, Intel, Toshiba and Nokia.
+1999 was the year it became standardised.

-The Bluetooth SIG, which has since grown to some 25,000 member companies, has overseen Bluetooth’s development ever since.
+Since then, the Bluetooth SIG has grown to include some 25,000 member companies and has overseen the progress of Bluetooth ever since.

 Related: Best Bluetooth speakers

-Mark Powell, executive director of the Bluetooth SIG explains: “Increasing operation range will enable connections to IoT devices that extend far beyond the walls of a typical home.”
+Its extra range means that it can work in a similar fashion as Wi-Fi does in the home.
+As Mark Powell, executive director of the Bluetooth SIG explains: “increasing operation range will enable connections to IoT devices that extend far beyond the walls of a typical home.”

 Powell adds: “Bluetooth will be in more than one-third of all installed IoT devices by 2020.
 The drive and innovation of Bluetooth will ensure our technology continues to be the IoT solution of choice for all developers.”